KilLo445/NFSPatcher/README.md

 Simple program that patches old NFS games to run on modern systems.

 # Notice
-The batch script version is no longer maintained, it was made and tested on Windows 10, it should work on Windows 11.
+The batch script version is no longer maintained, it may stop working at some point.

 ## Games